mpsijm/BAPC-2024/public/rules/index.md

 ### Definitions

 - GAPC: The Groningen Algorithm Programming Contest 2024
-- Organisation: The event is organised by the members of Fully Connected Graph
+- Organisation: The event is organised by the members and friends of Fully Connected Graph
 - Website: The website is maintained by the organisation and available at <a href="https://gapc.svcover.nl/" target="_blank">here</a>.
 - Discord: The GAPC discord is the FCG discord <a href="https://discord.com/invite/JfzxyBHPsH" target="_blank">FCG Discord</a>.
 - Jury: The group responsible for creating the problem set and checking the solutions submitted by the participants.